Running in winter

-Running in winter can be fun but also challenging.
+Running in winter can be fun but also challenging at the same time.

-I love it!
-The fresh crisp air, the silence, the sunrises, the colours…
+The fresh crisp air, the silence, the sunrises, the colors…

 Tips for running in winter

-I am kind of addicted to my morning runs in winter at the moment.
+I think I am kind of addicted to my morning runs in winter and fall…

-If I miss a run in the morning in winter I feel tired and lacking energy.
+Even though if it is colder and darker, if I miss out on a run in the morning I feel tired and lacking energy.

 Depending on where you live winter running can be more or less challenging.

-In some parts where it is getting really freezing cold, or a lot of snow and ice is on the street, other “rules” appear than in those regions where winter means: wet and not colder than 0 degrees celcius 😉
+In those areas where it is getting really freezing cold, or a lot of snow and ice is on the street, other “running-tips” appear than in those regions where winter means: wet and not colder than 0 degrees Celsius 😉

 So not all of these tips will possibly be important for your situations but a lot of them are actually important for all of us outdoor runners.